Introduction

 Nextflow

 First of all, you need to have Nextflow installed on your system.
+We do this by installing it locally on a machine that does have an internet connection, and then transferring to the offline system.

-export NXF_OFFLINE='TRUE'
+export NXF_OFFLINE='true'

 Pipeline code